+44 (0)191 481 3800

 In our latest episode of The Rev View Podcast ‘Unpacking the B2B Buyer Insights Report’, we talked with Jenna Chambers (Partner Account Director, Cyance), Dodo-Leonie Husmann (Head of Marketing, Schott Parma) and Alysha Spencer (Head of Enterprise Acquisition & Upsell Marketing, Virgin Media O2) about the findings of our B2B Buyer Insights 2021 Report and how b2b marketers can use these insights to help us engage with buyers in a more meaningful way.

-We uncovered 5 key learnings to help b2b marketers improve buyer engagement and drive more marketing-generated revenue.
+We uncovered 5 key ideas to help b2b marketers improve buyer engagement and drive more marketing-generated revenue.

 …And get better at reaching prospective buyers with the right message, in the right place, at the right time.